 The following article was first published back in 2013, in issue two, volume one of the excellent Conjure Codex series from Hadean Press.
 While my writing had previously appeared on a number of smaller websites, it was the first work of mine to be printed in an actual physical anthology.
 I am still rather fond of it, even though the prose is a little verbose in light of my current writing style.
-As an essay it neatly offers an insight into my magickal path, and an alternative viewpoint for urban pagans to experiment with too.
+As an essay it neatly offers an insight into my magickal path, as well as a viable alternative viewpoint for urban pagans to experiment with too.

 — — — — — — — — — — — — — — — — — — —